JanuarySnow/TempusVR/README.md

 TESTING BUILD FOR TEMPUS MALEDICTUM VR

+THIS REQUIRES SKYRIM AE DLC JUST LIKE TEMPUS DOES, IT AUTOMATICALLY SOURCES FROM AE INSTALL ON YOUR PC AND CONVERTS IT FOR USE IN SKYRIMVR

 known issues:

 The wabbajack file itself is 5GB, this is very large, cant be avoided, due to parallaxgen output, it will take a long time to download when you select it in the gallery.